PO Box 9021, Wilmington, DE

 GUATEMALA (2 tours: in January & July), HONDURAS, ICELAND, JAPAN (3 tours:

-in January, May, December), the LESSER ANTILLES (ST. LUCIA & ST. VINCENT), PUERTO RICO, SPAIN, and SWEDEN.
+in January, May, December), the LESSER ANTILLES (ST. LUCIA & ST.

-from Thailand and California, USA.
+They went to Japan from Thailand and California, USA.

 Armas Hill of FONT, is, as he often is, in the driver's seat.

-Click links below for
+are links below for longer NARRATIVES.
+Also

-ANIMALS, & OTHER NATURE.
+MAMMALS, & OTHER NATURE.

 During this tour,

 there were both "Parrots & Pirates of the Caribbean".
-On both of

 the islands of St. Lucia & St. Vincent, there are endemic & rare

-Amazon Parrots.
-We saw both.
 And both "Parrots & Pirates" in that we did

 some birding at the coastal setting in St. Vincent where the movie "Pirates